nekrondev/jolla_go/README.md

 - Launch setup script ./mersdk_jolla_go.sh

 After script has launched it will take some time to build the Jolla Go runtime on MerSDK.<br>
-As a bonus I included the world famout dewpoint calculator source.
+As a bonus I included the world famous dewpoint calculator source.
 You can compile it by doing the following steps after GO runtime has been created:<br>

  - cd ~/src/dewpointcalc